Digital euro

 What is a digital euro?

-A digital euro would be a central bank digital euro (similar to physical euro banknotes and coins), except offered in digital form.
-It would act as an electronic equivalent to cash and it would complement banknotes and coins, not replace them.
 A digital euro would be a fast, secure and easy to use payment-instrument, which would be available for use by European citizens and businesses for everyday payments, across the euro area.
 A digital euro would ensure that citizens of the euro area would continue to have access to widely accepted, safe and trusted means of payment for the digital age.

 What would a digital euro mean for me?

 A digital euro would give you greater choice for how you pay complementing cash and other payment services.
-It will be available for all typical day-to-day payments, for instance to transfer money (“person-to-person”), to pay in shops and restaurants, to pay online, or to make payments to public authorities.
+It will be available for all typical day-to-day payments, for instance to transfer money to someone else (“person-to-person”), to pay in shops and restaurants, to pay online, or to make payments to public authorities.

 - Universally acceptable